 This module will support you in the preparation and submission of a Masters dissertation or major project.
 Your dissertation may be research or more clinically oriented, depending on your choice.

 AssessmentAssessment takes place against clear criteria and learning outcomes which you will be made aware of and prepared for.
 Assessed activities range from formal essay-writing to experiential learning, group learning, clinical improvisation and fieldwork, including clinical placements.
-You will also be assessed through self-analysis and reflection, in discussion with your personal tutor.
+You will also be assessed through improvisation, performance, self-analysis and reflection, in discussion with your personal tutor.

 Our campus libraries offer a wide range of publications and a variety of study facilities, including open-access computers, areas for quiet or group study and bookable rooms.
 We also have an extensive Digital Library providing on and off-site access to e-books, e-journals and databases.